therealchalz/softlogger/README.txt

 Put all the *.jar files in /usr/share/java.
 Install the jsvc binary to /usr/bin/jsvc.
-Put put the config files (softlogger.dtd, softlogger.xml, log4j.config) in /etc/softlogger.
-Logs
-will be saved here as well.
+Put put the config files (softlogger.dtd, softlogger.xml) in /etc/softlogger.
+Logs will be saved here as well.
 Put the softlogger.init.d.sh script in /etc/init.d/ (rename it for your convenience) Ensure that the softlogger init.d script is executable.